 The cost of moving a one bedroom apartment long distance varied between $840 and $4460.
 Obviously, prices depend greatly on your pick-up and drop-off locations.
 For example, moving from NY to LA or the other way around will cost you an average of $2586 or $2863, respectively.
 Naturally, prices may be higher or lower than this average.
 Keep in mind that reliability and professionalism often come at a price in the moving business, so cheap long distance moving companies may not be your best choice.

 The following matrix shows average guaranteed prices from movers in 13 major cities nationwide.

 Moving services are not the only expense you should be considering.
 Long distance moving entails costs that aren’t included in the quote.
-These include:
+This includes:

 - Shuttle fee

 Moving into (or out of) a dense urban area sometimes means the 18 wheeler used for cross country transport can’t get to your exact location.
 In this situation, a shuttle is used to bring your belongings to your door.

 Depending on the truck’s size, this service will cost $250-$500.

 Storage in transit is required when your new home isn’t ready for your belongings to be delivered, or whenever you need short-term storage in the moving process.

 Home Size Avg.
 1 Month Storage Rate Studio (231cf) $150 1 Bedroom, Small (390cf) $253 1 Bedroom, Large (524cf) $341 2 Bedroom (892cf) $580 3 Bedroom (1215cf) $790 4 Bedroom (1815cf) $1,179

 Most movers charge a monthly fee while some charge on a bi-weekly basis.